Remember when I was pregnant?

 “Basically, children ruin your life.
 Oh, but, I mean, it’s worth it.”

-I never understood this cruel need to inform pregnant women of every bad thing that had ever happened ever in the history of parenting.
+I never understood this cruel need to inform pregnant women of every bad thing that has ever happened ever in the history of parenting.

-That is, until my own little swamp demon was finally forcefully evicted from my uterus, and I found myself telling other pregnant first-timers all the worst things that had happened since he took his first breath.
+That is, until my own two little swamp demons were born and I found myself telling other pregnant first-timers all the worst things that had happened since my babies took their first breath.
 Which is ridiculous because I love being a mom.
 I can honestly say this is the happiest I’ve ever been.
-And yet, there I heard myself, cracking jokes about how breastfeeding feels like taking a honey badger with a cheese grater for a mouth to your bosom every three hours (I mean, it’s true, that’s exactly what it feels like, but why did I feel I had to share that with an already terrified and miserable woman?).
+And yet, there I heard myself, loudly proclaiming how breastfeeding feels like taking a honey badger with a cheese grater for a mouth to your bosom every three hours (I mean, it’s true, that’s exactly what it feels like, but why did I feel I had to share that with an already terrified and miserable woman?).

 So, why don’t parents talk about the joys of parenting?
 Why do we choose only to share the worst aspects of family life?